 Does a living trust protect my assets from my creditors?

 First, in general, a living trust does not protect your assets from your own creditors during your lifetime.

 However, a living trust can be drafted with asset protection trust shares for your beneficiaries such as your spouse and children.
 This means that the assets you leave for loved ones can’t be taken by their creditors in bankruptcy, divorce, or lawsuits.

 Do I have to maintain my living trust?

 Your living trust, as well as all of your estate planning documents, should be professionally reviewed periodically, sooner if you experience a significant life change such as a change in wealth, health, or personal situation, e.g., divorce or move to a new state.
 Your trust may or may not need to be updated at that time.

 In addition, newly acquired assets (i.e. new investment account) or new home should be titled in the name of your living trust.

-If you missed parts 1 and 2 of An Estate Planning Attorney Answers Your Living Trust Questions, you’d likely benefit from reading them.
+If you missed parts 1 and 2 of Answers To Your Living Trust Questions, you’d likely benefit from reading them.